influential-warriors-and-leaders

 Origins of the Templar Knights

-The Poor Fellow-Soldiers of Christ and of the Temple of Solomon, known as the Knights Templar, rose from the chaos of the First Crusade.
+The Poor Fellow-Soldiers of Christ and of the Temple of Solomon—commonly known as the Knights Templar—emerged from the chaos of the First Crusade.
 Founded around 1119 AD by a small group of knights led by Hugh de Payens, the order’s original purpose was to protect Christian pilgrims traveling through the perilous roads to Jerusalem.
 At a time when the Kingdom of Jerusalem was a fragile new state carved from Muslim territories, the Templars offered a dedicated, disciplined military force sworn to religious vows.
-Their establishment was formalized at the Council of Troyes in 1129, where the Catholic Church granted them official approval and a rule based on the Cistercian model.
+Their establishment was formalized at the Council of Troyes in 1129, where the Catholic Church granted them official approval and a rule based on the Cistercian model—drafted largely by Bernard of Clairvaux, who wrote In Praise of the New Knighthood to legitimize the fusion of monasticism and warfare.
 This endorsement allowed them to recruit widely, receive donations, and grow rapidly across Europe and the Holy Land.

 The Templars were unique in blending monastic asceticism with martial discipline.
 Knights took vows of poverty, chastity, and obedience, but instead of retreating to a cloister, they lived in fortified barracks and trained for combat.
 Their distinctive white mantle with a red cross became a symbol of their dual identity as monks and soldiers.
-By the mid-12th century, the order had become a major military and political power in the Crusader states.
+By the mid‑12th century, the order had become a major military and political power in the Crusader states, with thousands of knights and sergeants and vast estates stretching from Scotland to the Levant.

 The Strategic Role in Defending the Kingdom